BACKBack Findings and Observations

 ©2006 by Jim Alexander

-More than a year ago, I ran experiments that showed the GPS satellite movement as displayed by the Handheld Garmin Vista GPS unit and the Delorme Street Atlas program.
+A while ago, I ran experiments that showed the GPS satellite movement as displayed by the Handheld Garmin GPS unit and the Delorme Street Atlas program.

-Also during this time, I have been doing a little research in astronomy books and on the internet.
+During this time, I was doing a little research in astronomy books and on the internet.

 A summary of this research follows: